Generative-Discriminative Complementary Learning: Introduction

 \section{Introduction}

-Deep supervised learning has achieved great success in various vision \blfootnote{$^{\star}$Equal Contribution} applications such as object recognition and detection \cite{f-rnn,mask-rnn}, semantic segmentation~\cite{deep-lab,deep-labv3}, 3D geometry~\cite{3d-g}, etc. Despite the effectiveness of supervised classifiers, acquiring labeled data is often expensive and time-consuming.
-As a result, learning from weak supervision has been studied extensively in recent decades, including but not limited to semi-supervised learning~\cite{semi-gan,semi-gan2}, positive-unlabeled learning~\cite{pul}, multi-instance learning~\cite{atten-multi-instance}, learning from side information~\cite{side-learning}, and learning from data with noisy labels~\cite{noisy-label,learning-nosiy-data}.
+Deep supervised learning has achieved great success in various applications such as visual recognition \cite{krizhevsky2012imagenet,resnet} and natural language processing \cite{kim2014convolutional}.
+Despite the effectiveness of supervised classifiers, acquiring labeled data is often expensive and time-consuming.
+As a result, learning from weak supervision has been studied extensively in recent decades, including but not limited to semi-supervised learning~\cite{semi-gan}, multi-instance learning~\cite{zhou2012multi}, learning from side information~\cite{side-learning}, and learning from data with noisy labels~\cite{noisy-label}.

-In this paper, we consider a recently proposed weakly supervised classification scenario, \ie, learning from complementary labels \cite{lc,bc}.
-Unlike an ordinary label, a complementary label specifies a class that an object does {\it not} belong to.
-Given an image from a class, it is laborious to choose the correct class label from many candidate classes, especially when the number of classes is relatively large or the annotator is not familiar with the visual appearance of all candidate classes.
-However, it is less demanding and inexpensive to choose one of the incorrect class as a complementary label for an image.
+In this paper, we consider a recently proposed weakly-supervised classification scenario, \ie, learning from complementary labels \cite{lc,bc}.
+Unlike an ordinary label, a complementary label specifies a class that an input instance does {\it not} belong to.
+Given an instance from a class, it is laborious to choose the correct class label from many candidate classes, especially when the number of classes is relatively large or the annotator is not familiar with the characteristics of all candidate classes.
+However, it is less demanding and inexpensive to choose one of the incorrect class as a complementary label for an instance.
 For example, when an annotator is labelling an image containing an animal that she has never seen before, she can easily identify that this animal does not belong the usual animal classes he can see in daily life, such as, ``not dogs".
+In medical field, a doctor may not be able to identify the exact disease type given symptoms.
+However, he/she can easily obtain complementary labels denoting some disease types a patient does not belong to.